-Keep tails wagging and kitties purring with our quick guide to dog grooming and cat grooming – which is not simply a matter of dashing good looks, but also important for a healthy, happy pet!
+Keep tails wagging and kitties purring with our quick guide to dog and cat grooming.
+And this is not simply a matter of looking good – grooming is also important for a healthy, happy pet!

-When/whether to groom your pooch’s locks depends on the type of hair and breed of dog.
+How you groom your pooch’s locks depends on the type of hair and breed of your furry friend…

 Routine nail care should consist of trimming, filing or grinding the nails, approximately once or twice a month.
 Active dogs may need fewer nail trims; whilst sedentary dogs may need more.
 Nails should be trimmed with clippers especially made for dogs.
 Only clip the jagged sharp part at the very tip of the nail, right before it starts to curve downward.
 This should avoid cutting the quick (where the nerves and blood reach the nail), which would hurt the dog.

 Cats scratch to wear down their nails, however they may need an occasional trim – especially if they are house cats.
-Similarly to dogs, cats claws need to be carefully cut avoiding the ‘quick’.
+Similar to dogs, cats’ claws need to be carefully cut avoiding the ‘quick’.
 Only trim the tip of the nail and please ask your vet to show you how this is done if you’re unsure.

-The inner ear should never be investigated by anyone other than a vet.
-You can help keep your cat’s outer ear clean with a damp, gentle cloth or cotton wool used to carefully wipe away any wax or dirt.
+A cat’s inner ear should never be investigated by anyone other than a vet.
+You can help keep your kitty’s outer ear clean with a damp cloth or cotton wool to carefully wipe away any wax or dirt.
 Do not attempt to clean the ear canal as this can cause infection.
-Using a small toothbrush and tube of toothpaste formulated for felines, you can keep your cat’s gnashers pearly white and strong by giving them a brush every week or so.
-Ask your vet to suggest the brushing supplies that he trusts, and never use toothpaste designed for people.
-For help finding a local grooming salon for your furry friend, please call PetsPyjamas Concierge on 0203 642 3162 or click here.